 An opioid overdose requires immediate medical attention.
-An essential first step is to get help from some- one with medical expertise as soon as possible.
+An essential first step is to get help from someone with medical expertise as soon as possible.

 Call 911 immediately if you or someone you know exhibits any of the symptoms listed below.
-All you have to say: "Some- one is unresponsive and not breathing."
+All you have to say: "Someone is unresponsive and not breathing."
 Give a clear address and/or description of your location.

-Signs of OVERDOSE, which is a lifethreatening emergency, include the following:
+Signs of OVERDOSE, which is a life- threatening emergency, include:

-- The face is extremely pale and/or clammy to the touch. - The body is limp. - Fingernails or lips have a blue or purple cast. - The person is vomiting or making gurgling noises. - He or she cannot be awakened from sleep or is unable to speak. - Breathing is very slow or stopped. - The heartbeat is very slow or stopped.
-Signs of OVERMEDICATION, which may progress to overdese, include:
+- Face is extremely pale and/or clammy to the touch - Body is limp - Fingernails or lips have a blue or purple cast - The patient is vomiting or making gurgling noises - He or she cannot be awakened from sleep or is unable to speak - Breathing is very slow or stopped - Heartbeat is very slow or stopped.

-progress to overdose, include:
+Signs of OVERMEDICATION, which may progress to overdose, include:

-- Unusual sleepiness or drowsiness.
+- Unusual sleepiness or drowsiness

-- Mental confusion, slurred speech, or intoxicated behavior.
+- Mental confusion, slurred speech, intoxicated behavior

-- Slow or shallow breathing.
+- Slow or shallow breathing

-- Extremely small "pinpoint" pupils.
+- Pinpoint pupils

-- Slow heartbeat or low blood pressure.
+- Slow heartbeat, low blood pressure

-- Difficulty in being awakened from sleep.
+- Difficulty waking the person from sleep.